mccollam/CCFraudUseCase/README.md

 Verify that the placement of the python script is on you server location in the template we have it at:
  /home/nifi/CCFraudUseCase/Data_Generation/

+ Place also the bash script (ledger1.sh) and the jar file (parseJsonObjects.jar) to calulate distance in that directory.

  To verify you can click the handle_requests process and click the "Ledger transaction" process, right click the "Retrieve_store_Ledger" and inspect the command Arguments property.